Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Semi-integral Brauer--Manin obstruction

 \begin{remark} There is a slew of different natural obstruction sets one can define using the stratification of Remark \ref{rem:adelicspace}.
 Let $\Sigma$ be a collection of subsets of $\{1,\ldots,r\}$ as before such that $\bigcup_{A\in\Sigma}D_A=X\setminus D_{\inf}$.
 Then we may take

-where the last set is defined by taking adelic points orthogonal to $\Br D_A$ under the natural inclusion $(\sX,\sD)_A^*(\A^T_K)\subset D_A(\A^T_K)$.
+where the last set is defined by taking adelic points orthogonal to $\Br D_A$ under the natural inclusion $(\sX,\sD)_A^*(\A^T_{K, S})\subset D_A(\A^T_K)$.
 If $\Sigma$ consists of all possible subsets, then the obstruction is strongest, but at the cost of being more computationally heavy as one needs to compute Brauer groups for smaller open sets. \end{remark}

-\begin{remark} Under the ``one component at a time'' perspective of Remark \ref{rem:1comp}, the natural way of studying obstructions to local-global principles would be to consider the Brauer--Manin obstruction for each one-component sub-orbifold and compute the intersection $\cap_{i=1}^r \(\sX,\sD_i\)\(\A_K\)^{\Br}$. \end{remark}
+\begin{remark} Under the ``one component at a time'' perspective of Remark \ref{rem:1comp}, the natural way of studying obstructions to local-global principles would be to consider the Brauer--Manin obstruction for each one-component sub-orbifold and compute the intersection $\cap_{i=1}^r \(\sX,\sD_i\)\(\A_{K, S}\)^{\Br}$ as an alternative Brauer--Manin set. \end{remark}